-- C. A unit of State government shall consider either (I) requiring the use of a project labor agreement or (2) including the use of a project labor agreement as an evaluation factor in connection with a large-scale public work contract that meets the criteria established in this Order. - D. The decision to require the use of a project labor agreement or include the use of a project labor agreement as an evaluation factor in connection with a large-scale public work contract shall be made on a project-by-project basis. - E. The decision to require the use of a project labor agreement or include the use of a project labor agreement as an evaluation factor in connection with a large-scale public work contract shall be made only where such an agreement will advance the State's interest in cost-effectiveness, efficiency, quality, health, safety, timeliness, employing a skilled labor force, and producing labor stability. - F. In making the decision whether to require the use of a project labor agreement or include the use of a project labor agreement as an evaluation factor in connection with a large-scale public work contract, the following factors must be considered: - I. The potential for labor disruptions, such as strikes, lockouts, or slowdowns, which could affect completion of the project; - 2.
-The number of trades and crafts anticipated to be used on the project; - 3.
-The need and urgency of the project and the hann to the public if completion of the project is delayed; - 4.
+- C. A unit of State government shall consider either (1) requiring the use of a project labor agreement or (2) including the use of a project labor agreement as an evaluation factor in connection with a large-scale public work contract that meets the criteria established in this Order. - D. The decision to require the use of a project labor agreement or include the use of a project labor agreement as an evaluation factor in connection with a large-scale public work contract shall be made on a project-by-project basis. - E. The decision to require the use of a project labor agreement or include the use of a project labor agreement as an evaluation factor in connection with a large-scale public work contract shall be made only where such an agreement will advance the State's interest in cost-effectiveness, efficiency, quality, health, safety, timeliness, employing a skilled labor force, and producing labor stability. - F. In making the decision whether to require the use of a project labor agreement or include the use of a project labor agreement as an evaluation factor in connection with a large-scale public work contract, the following factors must be considered: - 1.
+The potential for labor disruptions, such as strikes, lockouts, or slowdowns, which could affect completion of the project; - 2.
+The number of trades and crafts anticipated to be used on the project;

+- 3. The need and urgency of the project and the harm to the public if completion of the project is delayed; - 4.
 The size and complexity of the project; - 5.
-The funding sources for the project and whether the project includes federal funds:

-- 6. The impact on project costs, if any, and the State's obligation to encourage maximum practicable competition favoring open competitive bidding during the procurement process; - The impact on the State's socioeconomic policies, including the policy to advance women and minority-owned businesses and their ability to compete. - G. The decision to require the use of a project labor agreement or include the use of a project labor agreement as an evaluation factor in connection with a large-scale public work contract shall be made prior to selecting the method of contracting for the project and shall be supported by written findings that clearly demonstrate how the use of a project labor agreement will benefit the project and the interests of the public and the State from a cost-effective, efficiency, quality, safety and timeliness standpoint.
-The fact that a project labor agreement wi II be used or included as an evaluation factor shall be set forth in the solicitation of bids issued for the project.
+The funding sources for the project and whether the project includes federal funds; - 6.
+The impact on project costs, if any, and the State's obligation to encourage maximum practicable competition favoring open competitive bidding during the procurement process; - 7.
+The impact on the State's socioeconomic policies, including the policy to advance women and minority-owned businesses and their ability to compete. - G. With respect to the decision to require the use of a project labor agreement or to include the use of a project labor agreement as an evaluation factor in connection with a large scale public work contract: - 1.
+The decision shall be supported by written findings that clearly demonstrate how the use of a project labor agreement will benefit the project and the interests of the public and the State from a cost-effective, efficiency, quality, safety and timeliness standpoint; and notice of the decision shall be provided in the solicitation issued for the project. - 2.
+In a multi-phase design build or progressive design build public work contract, the written findings supporting the use of a project labor agreement or inclusion of a project labor agreement as an evaluation factor are not required until the build/construction phase of the project; and notification of the fact that a project labor agreement may be used or included as an evaluation factor in the build/construction phase shall be provided in the initial solicitation issued for the project.